Sanofi-Public/spatialone-pipeline/README.md

   - [Analysis of 10x's Lung Cancer Squamous Cell Carcinoma sample](#analysis-of-10xs-lung-cancer-squamous-cell-carcinoma-sample)
   - [SpatialOne Analysis using Hovernet and Card](#spatialone-analysis-using-hovernet-and-card)

-# Release notes
-Banksy spatial domain analysis is currently not supported by SpatialOne due to licensing incompatibilities.

 ## System requirements

 SpatialOne provides docker images for both AMD and ARM architectures.
 The compute requirements depends on the size of the input/experiment data being analyzed (i.e. resolution of microscopy image, size of reference single cell dataset).